Steps to Apply for a PhD

 Faculty resources, expertise, and program coursework support three focus areas within the Nutritional Sciences doctoral program:

 - Nutritional Epidemiology

 Applicants should have a strong interest in science and health, an undergraduate degree in some field of basic or applied science, and, at a minimum, should have taken courses in biology, physiology, general and organic chemistry, biochemistry, and calculus.

 The PhD degree in Behavior and Health Education focuses on research and prepares you for a career in university-level teaching and research.
 A dissertation with original research is part of this degree.

 Environmental Health Sciences PhD

 Research areas of interest include a broad range of environmental and occupational areas.
-Many topics include aspects of environmental quality, sustainability and health, exposure science-industrial Hygiene and occupational and environmental epidemiology.
+Many topics include aspects of Environment, Sustainability, and Heath, exposure science-industrial Hygiene and occupational and environmental epidemiology.

 Epidemiology Doctoral Program in Epidemiologic Science

 The PhD program in Epidemiologic Science produces scientists who are experts in recognition and investigation of those basic aspects of etiology and pathogenesis of disease relevant to prevention and control of infectious and non-infectious diseases.
 Graduates are qualified for positions in academia, research institutes, government, and industry.